anonymlol/Encoding_automation_scripts/README.md

 BDBatchEnc
 ==========

 Encoding script that automatically encodes, muxes and renames the files.
+A specific folder structure is necessary.
+You can get a template from [here](https://db.tt/TmWeTOYD)